Accio/accio.github.io/_posts/2020-06-16-Snakemake-with-slurm.md

 We can fine-tune the behaviour of Slurm at the level of individual rules in Snakemake or at the level of a Snakemake workflow.
-In case of workflow-level settings, we distinguish between imperative settings that apply to each running instances of the rules, and constraint settings that control the maximum resources consumed by parallel jobs submitted by Snakemake to Slurm.
+In case of workflow-level settings, we distinguish between *imperative settings* that apply to each Slurm job the same way,  and *constraint settings* that control the maximum resources consumed by parallel jobs submitted by Snakemake to Slurm.

 The great flexibility provided by Snakemake to work with diverse schedulers including Slurm is much appreciated.
 At the same time, it can be sometimes